 - specialist teaching for students with dyslexia, speech and language difficulties, general delay in acquisition of literacy and numeracy skills, including reading and spelling

-- working with students with hearing impairment and/or visual impairment
+- working with students with sensory impairment

 - working with students who have mobility and other difficulties due to a physical condition, e.g. cerebral palsy

 - working with students who have an autistic spectrum condition.

 Specialist staff whose (part-time) services have been commissioned by school currently include a Speech and Language Therapist, an Educational Psychologist and School Counsellors.